July 4, 2017, at the American Revolution Museum at Yorktown

-This Fourth of July, salute the 240th anniversary of the Declaration of Independence during “Liberty Celebration,” July 3 and 4, at the The American Revolution Museum at Yorktown, a museum of the American Revolution.
+This Fourth of July, salute the 241st anniversary of the Declaration of Independence during “Liberty Celebration,” July 4 at the American Revolution Museum at Yorktown.

-From 9 a.m. to 6 p.m. on both days, visitors can enjoy music, interpretive programs, military drills and artillery demonstrations, and learn about the challenges that faced our nation’s founders, including those who signed the Declaration of Independence.
+From 9 a.m. to 6 p.m., visitors can enjoy music, interpretive programs, military drills and artillery demonstrations, and learn about the challenges that faced our nation’s founders, including those who signed the Declaration of Independence.

-At the re-created Continental Army encampment, visitors can join an 18th-century artillery crew at 10:30 a.m. and 3 p.m., followed by historical interpreters firing a salute to our nation’s founders.
-Visitors can learn about secret codes used during the Revolutionary War during a daily program on espionage at 5 p.m.
+At the re-created Continental Army encampment’s artillery amphitheater, visitors can join an 18th-century artillery crew at 10:30 a.m. and 3 p.m., followed by historical interpreters firing a salute to our nation’s founders.

-On the museum’s event lawn, visitors can take part in a wooden-musket drill at 1 p.m. each day and, at 4 p.m., train as a member of the Virginia militia.
+Visitors can take part in a wooden-musket drill at 1 p.m. and train as a member of the Virginia militia at 4 p.m.

-The Fifes and Drums of York Town will perform at 2:30 p.m. on July 3 and at 11 a.m. on July 4.
-The Cigar Box String Band will play traditional American tunes at 11:30 a.m. and 1:30 and 3:30 p.m. on both days, and visitors are encouraged to join in singing familiar songs.
+The Fifes and Drums of York Town will perform at 11 a.m. in the Continental Army encampment’s artillery amphitheater.
+The Cigar Box String Band will play traditional American tunes as part of a “Great American Sing-along” at noon, 1:30 and 3:30 p.m., and visitors are encouraged to join in singing familiar songs.

 Yorktown Fourth of July Celebration